a9600271234/BCI_Final/README.md

 ![image](https://github.com/a9600271234/BCI_Final/blob/main/Image/data/3.png)
 Fig.14 & 15.
 The result of differnet way of artifact removal

+### - PSD

+In the raw data, it is evident that low-frequency components exhibit higher log power spectral density, with a significant number of channels showing signals exceeding 50 and reaching a maximum of 60 μV<sup>2</sup>/Hz.

+After applying the Filter and Filter+ASR techniques, both methods exhibit similar PSD distributions, albeit with slightly lower overall intensity in the ASR approach.

+Under the UNet++ model, there is a noticeable reduction in overall intensity, resulting in comparable signal strengths among channels in both low-frequency and high-frequency ranges.
+As for the ICUNet, the overall intensity is relatively higher compared to UNet++, while maintaining comparable signal strengths among individual channels.

 VI.
 References
 ---
 [1] Gonçales, L., Farias, K., Kupssinskü, L., & Segalotto, M. (2021).
 The effects of applying filters on EEG signals for classifying developers’ code comprehension.
 Journal of Applied Research and Technology, 19(6), 584-602.